 But if it’s not possible, don’t fret.
 Boarding doesn’t have to be rough.
 After all, you don’t have to coop kitty up in a travel carrier for too long like you would if they came with you on your travels.
 Plus they’ll get social interaction, exercise, and attention from trained personnel.

-Of course, for every wonderful boarding environment, there’s another one that’s overcrowded, stressful, dirty, and staffed with lazy, untrained folks.
+Of course, for every wonderful boarding environment, there’s another one that’s overcrowded, stressful, dirty, and staffed with untrained or unprofessional employees.
 So, how do you find the right one?

-A great place to start is a recommendation: Query fellow pet owners, your groomer, or your vet and ask for businesses they trust.
-Another place to start is the Pet Care Services Association (formerly the American Boarding Kennel Association).
-They can give you a list of referrals as well.
+A great place to start your boarding facility search is with a recommendation.
+Ask fellow pet owners, your groomer, or your vet for businesses they trust.

-It’s also a good idea to check with the Better Business Bureau for complaints about a kennel you are considering.
+It’s also a good idea to check with the Better Business Bureau for complaints about a boarding facility you are considering.

 Once you’ve narrowed down the candidates, your next task is the most important: a site visit.

-Be sure to see all the places your cat may spend her time, including play areas, walk routes, and of course, kennel space.
-Your essential checklist should include:
+Be sure to see all the places your cat may spend their time, including play areas, walk routes, and of course, kennel space.

-· Is the kennel clean in both appearance and odor?
+- Is the facility clean in both appearance and odor?

-· Does each cat have his own adequately sized indoor-outdoor run or an indoor run and a schedule for exercise?
+- Does each cat have their own adequately sized indoor-outdoor run or an indoor run and a schedule for exercise?
 Will your cat’s stay include an individual run (indoor/outdoor or indoor only with scheduled play and exercise time)?